ganeshnaik-ai/Sales_Analysis_from_different_tables-Power_Query-/README.md

 ## How to Use
 1. Clone this repository.
 2. Open the `.xlsx` file.
-3. If prompted, enable external data connections.
+3. If prompted, enable external data connections.....
 4. Use the slicers on the right side of the dashboard to filter the data by your preferred criteria.

 ---